- In what ways does your media product use, develop or challenge forms and conventions of real media products?

 MISE-EN-SCENE is crucial inthe thriller film genre to create realism (the situation must be convincing) and to manipulate the audience's emotions, for example, taking them from a place of safety to a place of danger.
 The girl's bedroom feesl like a warm/ happy area.
 I filled it with tissue boxes, a lamp, and I placed flowers on the bedside table as codes of a place that was well lived in, warm and homely.
 Thus, when she leaves her room, and the security of her house, we see a dramatic contrast, so when the girl is in danger, it is emphasised.
 I also placed a picture frame in the room, which has a picture of myself as a child in, and I felt this added a personal reference to me as a director, despite the fact that it will probably go unnoticed (like Hitchcock).
 The shots with the girl walking down the road, were taken on an unbuilt-up road lined by a lot of trees, which makes a gradual transition in to the wooded area that she will walk in to later.

 I then shot the exchance of the watch and the girl alone, all in the same area of wood.
 It was lit by natural light, which was fairly gloomy and gave an opresive feel, this is what I had hoped to achieve.
 The film then returns back to her warm/ cosy bedroom, lit by a strong builders light that illuminated the whole room.
 I wanted the costumes to reflect any teenager.
 The boy is just wearing simple jeanes and T-shirt.
 It was important to get the girl right; she is wearing a lot of black (black top/ coat/ tights) I felt that this helped create the sombre mood that was needed.
 I wanted her to wear a skirt to have the steriotypical view of a women, and highlight the fact as much as I could that she is this femenine charecter.
 I didnt want something too fluffy and light hearted, so we chose a denim skirt.
 I was also considering the research by Laura Mulvey, and the Male Gaze.
 Because of this, I chose to create the shower scenes, and the girl would sleep in her underwear, in an attempt to make the 'male' camera satisfied.
+Generally my thriller sticks to the codes and conventions, however in my research I found that it is usual for thrillers to contain a strong male lead.
+However in my thriller, my lead is a female.
+I do not think it is nesasery to make the film too diferent, as making the viewer too uncomfortable may disengage them, but small changes, such as changing the sex of the lead I feel is nesacery for film and social advancements.

 2.How does your media product represent particular social groups?